BOEM OCS Areas Withdrawn from Leasing

 The Island of Navassa became a U.S. insular area in October 1857, pursuant to the Guano Act of August 18, 1856 (Title 48, U.S. Code, sections 1411-19).
 On September 2, 1999, the U.S. Fish and Wildlife Service established the Navassa Island Wildlife Refuge.
 As of December 3, 1999, the Office of Insular Affairs ceased to have any administrative responsibility for Navassa.
 A Secretary's order of that date transferred full administration of Navassa from the Office of Insular Affairs to the U.S. Fish and Wildlife Service.

 Biscayne Bay National Park was established as part of the National Park System under Public Law 96-287 (1980), and a portion of the park extends into Federal waters on the OCS.
 Pursuant to the Mineral Leasing Act of 1920, as amended, the park is withdrawn from leasing (30 U.S.C. § 181).

 - Marine National Monuments

 There are five designated Marine National Monuments (MNMs), four in the Pacific and one in the Atlantic.
-MNMs can be designated through Congressional legislation, or through Presidential Proclamation pursuant to the Antiquities Act, 54 U.S.C. § 320301.
+MNMs can be designated through Congressional legislation or through Presidential Proclamation pursuant to the Antiquities Act, 54 U.S.C. § 320301.
 Management responsibilities are shared jointly between the Department of Commerce’s National Oceanic and Atmospheric Administration and the Department of the Interior.
-Two designated MNMs specifically prohibit oil and gas leasing and development activities:
+These five designated MNMs specifically prohibit oil and gas leasing and development activities: